26 Best Things to Do in Bainbridge Island WA 2026

 About Bainbridge Island

-Celebrations of art, culinary events, and festivals are celebrated on the island throughout the year.
+Art, culinary events, and festivals are celebrated on the island throughout the year.
 The streets of Bainbridge are always filled with parties, crafts & food fairs, parade marches, concerts, and other family activities.
 Every part of the island honors its historical & local culture.
 The ferries connect Bainbridge to Seattle.

 What is the weather like on Bainbridge Island?